ssbclarke/madi-core-ames/README.md

 ___________
 ## Getting Started
-The service is composed of three major components, a frontend interface, a Node API on a PostgresDB, and a document parser and classifier,.
+The service is composed of three major components, a frontend interface, a Node API on a PostgresDB, and a Langchain Pipeline server.
+Currently, the interface is connected _directly_ to the langchain pipeline for demo purposes.

 The tool set is as follows:
  - FeathersJS in NodeJS
  - Docker / CloudRun
  - PostgreSQL / CloudSQL
+ - Redis / Vector Storage (temporary, should be deleted)
+ - Langchain in NodeJS
+ - Blob Storage in GCS / local folder

 ### Folder Structure
 The code is stored as described below.